webpack/changelog-v5/README.md

 In the future, asking for file content hashes will be added and modules will be able to check validity with file contents instead of file hashes.

 MIGRATION: Instead of using `file/contextTimestamps` use the `compilation.fileSystemInfo` API instead.

+## Filesystems

+Next to `compiler.inputFileSystem` and `compiler.outputFileSystem` there is a new `compiler.intermediateFileSystem` for all fs actions that are not considers as input or output, like writing records, cache or profiling output.

+The filesystems have now the `fs` interface and do no longer demand additional methods like `join` or `mkdirp`.
+But if they have methods like `join` or `dirname` they are used.

 ## Hot Module Replacement